The PRIMM Method -- Predict, Run, Investigate

 [actual output].
 Explain why I got it [right/wrong].

-What you're learning: You are practicing PRIMM with AI-generated code -- the exact situation you will face when AI assistants generate code in your projects.
+What you're learning: You are practicing PRIMM with AI-generated code, the exact situation you will face when AI generates code in your projects.
 The AI creates the surprise; you practice the prediction.
 This is the core skill loop of this chapter applied to a new, unpredictable example.

 Prompt 3: Quiz Me